 First, Google crawls the web to find new pages.
 Then, Google indexes these pages to understand what they are about and ranks them according to the retrieved data.
 Crawling and indexing are two different processes, still, they are both performed by a crawler.

 In our new guide, we have collected everything an SEO specialist needs to know about crawlers.
-Read to see what a crawler is, how it works, and how you can make its interaction with your website more successful.
+Read to see what Google crawler is, how it works, and how you can make its interaction with your website more successful.

-Crawler (also searchbot, spider) is a piece of software Google and other search engines use to scan the Web.
+Google crawler (also searchbot, spider) is a piece of software Google and other search engines use to scan the Web.
 Simply put, it "crawls" the web from page to page, looking for new or updated content Google doesn't have in its databases yet.

 Any search engine has its own set of crawlers.
 As for Google, there are more than 15 different types of crawlers, and the main Google crawler is called Googlebot.
 Googlebot performs both crawling and indexing, that’s why we’ll take a closer look at how it works.